givingjar/blog.givingjar.org/_posts/2016-05-11-charity-spotlight-allen-neighborhood-center.md

 ## Goals

-The center has can clearly sustain their current programs, but Joan would like to see these programs strengthened.
+The center has shown that they can sustain their current programs, but Joan would like to see these programs strengthened.
 At a broad level, this includes growing leadership, acquiring new technology and hardware to improve operations, and improving volunteer recruitment.

 Individual programs have opportunities to offer more as well.
 For example, accessibility of the market could be improved by introducing satellite locations throughout the neighborhood.

 ## For Volunteers and Donors

 Whether you choose to donate your time or your money to a charity, think of your donation as an investment.
-The help you provide will be amplified by the number of lives you touch and the energy you invested will come back to you.
+The help you provide will be amplified by the number of lives you touch and the energy you invest will come back to you.

 ![][10]